saleor/saleor-docs/docs/dashboard/catalog/collections.md

 ### How to manage availability

-Click the _MANAGE_ button in the right top corner of the availability card, and then assign a channel.
+Click the _MANAGE_ button in the right top corner of the availability card, and then assign a [channel](dashboard/configuration/channels.md).
 You can select multiple channels.

 Once the channel has been assigned, the next step is to choose if the collection appears or remains hidden in your store.
 You can set a publication date.
 It allows you to hold some of your collections unavailable to your customers until the publication date.
-They are simply not listed in your storefront.
+They are not listed in your storefront.

 ![Collection availability](../screenshots/catalog-collection-availability.jpg)